royludo/SFBIStats/README.md

 ```

 This will setup a complete environment called sfbistatsenv with all the requirements already installed.
-Don't forget `source activate sfbistatsenv`
+Don't forget `source activate sfbistatsenv`.

-Then go to 2.2.3
+Then go back to 2.1.

 #### 2.2.2 The less quick way